Energy Recap: The Future Of Sustainable Transportation

 Welcome to the latest edition of the Energy Recap.
-This week, we wanted to take a look at a slightly different topic than usual, but one that still relates to energy -- sustainable transportation.
-This includes vehicles that use alternative fuels, vehicles that are fuel efficient, bioenergy and its role in various types of transportation, and hydrogen and fuel cell technology.
-(You can read more about each of these items on Energy.gov.)
+This week, we wanted to take a look at a slightly different topic than usual, but one that still relates to energy - sustainable transportation.
+This includes vehicles that use alternative fuels, vehicles that are fuel efficient, bioenergy and its role in various types of transportation, and hydrogen and fuel cell technology (You can read more about each of these items on Energy.gov).

 Sustainable transportation has certainly gotten more attention lately, given concerns about future oil supplies and increased awareness of environmental issues.
 What are your thoughts about the future of sustainable transportation?
 Are more "green" vehicles, electric cars/buses and the like really the wave of the future?
 Please let us know what you think by leaving your thoughts in the comments section below.